thoughtbot/apprenticeship/markdown/onboarding-packet.md

 well for both designer and developer in the past.
 Don't be afraid to ask if someone wants to work with you!

-## Investment Days
+## Investment Time

+Investment time is time for investment in ourselves, our company, and our community.
+This can include:

+ * Contibuting to Thoughtbot's open-source projects, internal tools, or paid products
+ * Learning a new language or skill on Upcase or from a book in the Library Dropbox folder
+ * Working on your breakable toy

-You should use investment days to work on open-source projects, or internal thoughtbot projects.
-For a list of ideas, you should look at the **Apprentice.io Projects** Trello board (https://trello.com).
-As always, if you don't see it there, ask your mentor for help.
+Investment time is also a great opportunity to pair with someone new.
+For a list of even more ideas, you should look at the Investment Time Trello board (https://trello.com/b/ar8zjQ9R/investment-time) or read the "Investment Time" section of the playbook (https://playbook.thoughtbot.com#investment).

 ## Feedback